novaugust/code-wyoming-wiki/Day-8.md

 ### 9AM

+PSA: Old HTML/CSS Articles

 #### Brackets Git
 Useful happy tool!

 #### Horizontal List Practice Project
 We're going to explore the issues that arise with making a nav-bar have percentage widths, and the unexpected issues that arise with whitespace and inline-block.

+#### Gallery Project
+We're going to make a simple, no frills image gallery to practice with inline-block.

 ### 10AM
 #### Advanced Selectors